bsc-s2/pykit/request/README.md

 ```

 #   Description
-Request represents a http request including a normal request and an aws version 4 signature request.
+Request represents a http request including a normal request and an aws version 4
-You need to provide a python dict which represent your request(it typically contains 'verb',
+signature request.
+You need to provide a python dict which represent your request
+(it typically contains `verb`,`uri`, `args`, `headers`, `body`, `fields`, `do_add_auth`),
-'uri', 'args', 'headers', 'body', 'fields', 'do_add_auth'), and your access key and secret key.
+and your access key and secret key.
+Use request class to obtain a http request whicn can
-This lib will create a http request and add signature to the request(do_add_auth is True) by call function aws_sign().
+be sent directly.

 #   Classes